Best Apple Watch Sport Bands – Straps

 - Pro – It’s a good format for a sports band.
 The big advantage of this strap is that I find it is perfect to easily & quickly adjust the strap tightness in mid-run and there’s no way the watch will fall off your wrist when you do that.

-- Con – I’m sure it’s washable but this just can’t be that hygienic.
-I’m fine with wearing this for sport but more dubious of its 24×7 credentials.
+- Con – I’m sure it’s washable but this design just can’t be that hygienic.
+I’m fine with wearing this for sport but more dubious of its hygienic 24×7 credentials.